Sunilsangfroid/Food_Printing_App/README.md

 # FoodCraft - 3D Food Printing Application

 FoodCraft is an innovative application developed by students from IIT Mandi.
 It allows users to print food items using a 3D printer and is designed to integrate with upcoming 3D food printers that are currently in development.
-The printed food is edible and can be produced in real-time.
+The printed food will be edible and can be produced in real-time.

 ## Technologies Used